chraibi/ZoteroTidy/README.md

 # Maintain-zotero

+These notebooks do two different operations:

-These notebooks detects items with multiple attachments, then delete them, keeping only one attachment.
+1. detect items with multiple attachments, then delete the duplicates, keeping only one attachment.

+2. detect duplicate items and merge them.

 Zotero, can detect duplicates and merge them.
 However, this [operation](https://www.zotero.org/support/duplicate_detection) can only be done manually.